-For 2024, our planning assumes that U.S. economic activity, as measured by GDP, is expected to grow but at a slower rate of growth than experienced in 2023.
-Our plan assumes the U.S. mortgage market, as measured by credit inquiries, is expected to decline by about 16% in 2024 versus 2023.
+For 2025, our planning assumes that U.S. economic activity, as measured by GDP, is expected to grow at a similar rate as experienced in 2024.
+We expect U.S. mortgage credit activity in 2025 to be below the levels of activity seen in 2024.
 The U.S. mortgage market, particularly the mortgage refinance portion of the U.S. mortgage market, can be significantly impacted by U.S. interest rates which impact mortgage rates available to consumers.
-In the international markets in which we operate, in particular in Australia, the U.K. and Canada, our planning also assumes economic activity, as measured by GDP, to grow in 2024 but at slower rates than in 2023.
+In the international markets in which we operate, in particular in Australia, the U.K., and Canada, our planning also assumes economic activity, as measured by GDP, to grow in 2025 at similar rates as experienced in 2024.